mkht/DSCR_KeyboardLayout/README.md

 + [string] **KeyboardLayout** (Key):
     + The input profiles are made up of a "language identifier" and a "keyboard identifier".
     + For details and list of IDs, see [the documents of Microsoft](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-input-locales-for-windows-language-packs)
-    + You can specify not only ID, but also firendly name of profile.
+    + You can specify not only ID, but also friendly name of profile.
 For example, you can specify `"fr-FR:French"` instead of `"040c:0000040c"`.
     + If you want to specify multiple layouts, separate them with a comma.

 + [string] **Default** (Write):